It’s one thing to know there’s something wrong with your business’s online presence, but knowing what’s wrong and why is something else altogether.

 You know that your digital properties are a treasure trove of valuable behavioral data.
 The trouble you might run into is that collecting behavioral data for behavioral analytics usually requires some type of behavior analytics tool or software.
 Typically, you connect these tools to your website and other digital properties, and they collect and store the behavioral data.

 Which tools you choose will depend on what type of digital behavior you want to track.
 For example, TowerData is designed for email optimization.
 Hotjar, on the other hand, is best known for its real-time user recordings and webpage heatmaps.
+Similarly, MOSTLY AI is one of the best data anonymization tools that help protect sensitive behavioral data by generating realistic but anonymous versions for analytics and AI/ML tasks.

 You can also get started with behavioral analytics with ActiveCampaign’s event tracking to see what a contact is interested in and then use tagging and segmentation to send them targeted content.
 Or you can use our email tracking capabilities to trigger automated workflows.